generate_before_header

 The Big Lie

 • During a Nov.
-5, 2020 appearance on Laura Ingraham’s Fox show, DeSantis urged voters in swing states to contact their representatives seeking “remedies” to the election.
+5, 2020 appearance on Laura Ingraham’s Fox News show, DeSantis urged voters in swing states to contact their representatives seeking “remedies” to the election.
 He also encouraged his audience to donate to Trump’s legal fund.

 • While addressing a group of lobbyists on Dec.
 3, 2020, DeSantis said he had urged Trump to “fight on” as he attempted to overturn the results of the presidential election.